docarray/docarray/docs/data_types/video/video.md

 ``` { .text .no-copy }
 (250, 176, 320, 3)
 ```
-For the given example we can infer from `doc.video`'s shape, that the video contains 250 frames of size 176x320 in RGB mode.
+For the given example you can infer from `doc.video`'s shape, that the video contains 250 frames of size 176x320 in RGB mode.
-Based on the overall length of the video (10s), we can infer the framerate is approximately 250/10 = 25 frames per second (fps).
+Based on the overall length of the video (10s), you can infer the framerate is approximately 250/10 = 25 frames per second (fps).

 ## VideoTensor